Life’s way too short to goof off, watch Minions or smell the roses. There’s some very serious parenting to be done everyone …

 Born a grown up

 I feed, clothe, bathe, care for, nurture, love, and live for my children.
 I’ve given them my body and soul.
-Do I have to freaking entertain them too?
+But do I have to freaking entertain them too?

 My husband seems effortless in his play and banter with our oldest.
 They laugh together at Minions.
 He teaches her how to pay for things at the store.
 Me?
 I’m always in a rush.